 In a June 17, 2017, New York Times op-ed (“Beyond Blades of Grass”), Paul Bogard wrote that if you combined all the lawns in this country, it would be equivalent in size to the state of Georgia.
-(I believe he made a mistake, when converting 40 million acres to 60 “million square miles” — he probably meant “thousand square miles”; but in comparing it to the size of Georgia, he was right on target!)
-But it might even be larger than that.
-One scientist told me she suspects that is a very conservative estimate and that it’s actually probably more equivalent to the size of Montana.
+(I believe he made a mistake when converting 40 million acres to 60 “million square miles” — he probably meant “thousand square miles”; but in comparing it to the size of Georgia, he was right on target.)
+It might even be larger than that.
+One scientist told me she suspects that is a very conservative estimate and thinks it’s probably more equivalent to the size of Montana.

 Jabr also refers to a piece Elizabeth Kolbert wrote for The New Yorker, in which Kolbert describes a variety of different approaches one can take to minimize grass cover or to even avoid having a lawn altogether.

-I wrote a related blog post (on the topic of lawns), back on 11/29/15, which you are welcome to scroll down and read.
+I wrote a related blog post (on the topic of lawns), back on 11/29/15, which you can scroll down and read.